ascendbruce/sinatra-template/README.md

 # Sinatra Template

 ## About

-  Sinatra Template with ActiveRecord, Migration, ERB and RSpec.
+Sinatra Template is an example sinatra application with ActiveRecord, Migration, Log4r, ERB.
+Suitable for simple, small web applications.

-  Folked from [shell/sinatra-template](https://github.com/shell/sinatra-template) and modified to fit my requiremant.

-  Original:
-  > Recently I found myself doing a very simple services for my cliens with Sinatra.
-There is a lot of guides, tutorials and FAQs around the internet.
-But it seems that there is no good Sinatra template with testing coverate, basic files structure, etc. So I made one.
+Sinatra Template was inspired by [shell/sinatra-template](https://github.com/shell/sinatra-template) by Vladimir Penkin.

-## App
+## Including

 * ActiveRecord ORM
 * Mysql2
 * ERB
 * rake tasks for db management
+* Log4r
-  * RSpec
+* Bundler
 * HTTP basic authentication
-  * Some essential Rails helpers
+* Some Rails-like helpers
-  * Ready for deploy with passenger (_/config/setup\_load\_paths.rb_)
+* Ready for deploy with passenger (`/config/setup_load_paths.rb`)

+## Convensions

+### Model

+It does allow multi files.
+But it is not recommended.
+If you are going to build a complicated app.
+You should use Rails instead.

+### Settings

+Config Files:

+* config/database.yml (should be gitignored)
+* config/application.yml
+* config/confidential.yml (should be gitignored)
+* config/log4r.yml

+Note:

+* The value of `site_root_url` should not include the ending `/`

+### environments

 You can switch environments with `RACK_ENV=test`
-  If you have old version of rake installed in gemset, you need to prepend all rake commands with `bundle exec`

-  Some prefer to extract controllers, models, helpers in corresponding folders and split them over files.
-It is a matter of taste, bit if you have a lot of files, consider using Rails instead.

-## Helpers
-  * link\_to - it is not full copy of Rails's link_to, this version produces only anchor tag with parameters
-  * in\_groups\_of - iteration over collection by groups
-  * options\_for\_select

-## Rake
+## available rake tasks

     rake -T

+will show:

     rake db:create_migration  # create an ActiveRecord migration rake db:migrate           # migrate the database (use version with VERSION=n)